Black Diamond ATC Guide Review

 Please don't mistake our discussion, intended to help you with a purchasing decision, for instruction or advice.
 Check out the pictorial instructions linked here for proper usage of this device.

 The ATC Guide provides similar friction compared to the other tube-style devices.
 One side of the friction channels is toothed, the other smooth, to give you two different friction options.
 It loses points to the assisted braking models because holding a hanging climber requires a constant grip that can tire your hand.

-We like locking off with it more than the Petzl Reverso 4 though because the ATC Guide's hole to release auto-block mode is recessed.
+We like locking off with it more than some other options because the ATC Guide's hole to release auto-block mode is recessed.
 This allows you to bend the rope through the toothed groove at a sharper angle, creating more friction and ultimately saving hand strength for climbing instead of belaying.
-The Edelrid Mega Jul and Mammut Smart Alpine offer a stronger bite thanks to their passive braking, which gives your hand a break when belaying someone who is hanging a lot.
+Passive assist braking devices offer a stronger bite, which gives your hand a break when belaying someone who is hanging a lot.

-The performance difference between lowering/rappelling with the ATC Guide and the Petzl Reverso 4 was almost too small to recognize.
+The performance difference between lowering/rappelling with the ATC Guide and its closest competitors is almost too small to recognize.

 After extensive blind testing with several different ropes, we ultimately concluded that the ATC Guide is slightly smoother.
 This difference is so small though that it wasn't enough to impact our scoring nor should you let it impact your purchasing decision.

 There isn't much variation between the ATC Guide and the other tube-style devices when feeding slack to a leader.
 The difference is substantial, however, when compared to the assisted locking models.
 Without mechanical cams or release handles, the simple tube designs feed easier.
 This can reduce the chances of short roping and help you make more precise adjustments during critical near-ground clips.